theNewDynamic/thenewdynamic.com/content/en/article/toward-headless-cms-with-hugo-2.md

 twitter_description: |-
   Ho ho ho!
 This holiday season, we have a nice little gift for @GoHugoIO users out there! 🎁

   How to build pages from a remote API using Hugo and Hugo alone?
+By using resource.GetRemote and resource.FromString!

   Go unwrap your present at https://www.thenewdynamic.com/article/oward-using-a-headless-cms-with-hugo-part-2-building-from-remote-api/